Iceland qualify for first ever World Cup - FOX Sports Asia

 — Gary Lineker (@GaryLineker) October 9, 2017

-A goal from James McCarthy in the second half was enough to ensure the Euro 2014 semi-finalists and star man Gareth Bale will not be travelling to Russia.
+A goal from James McClean in the second half was enough to ensure the Euro 2016 semi-finalists and star man Gareth Bale will not be travelling to Russia.